 Hypotheses are motivated by experimental data, and also shaped by it.
 The hypothesis is made with a clear intention that its consequences must account for that data.
 You don't just make a hypothesis without thinking about its consequences.

 Pitfalls of Extrapolation.Physics students often focus too narrowly on learning equations representing laws of nature.
 They may fail to appreciate that every law of physics is an idealization and approximation.
 Nature has no perfect straight lines or circles.
 Every measurement has exprimental uncertainty.
 Calculus is based on the concept of a limit.
 But if you take a limit of any physical quantity as its size goes to zero, you are going beyond what is measurable by instruments, and even into the quantum realm where quantities are not infinitly divisible, nor smooth in behavior at small sizes.
-The very foundation of calculus is therefore false (when applied to nature)— because nothing is infinitessimally divisible.
+The very foundation of calculus is therefore imperfect (when applied to nature)— because nothing is infinitessimally divisible.
 Newton knew nothing of molecules and atoms.
-Yet the results of calculus operations may be perfectly good and useful, to the limits of measurement required.
-Mathematicians and physicists are well aware of these issues, they know under what conditions these processes might generate wrong answers, and they know how to get around the problem.
+Yet the results of calculus operations are still perfectly good and useful, to the limits of measurement required.
+Mathematicians and physicists are well aware of these issues, they know under what conditions these processes might generate imperfect answers, and they know how to get around the problem.
 They realize that mathematics doesn't represent scientific truth, but is only a tool for expressing nature's behavior.
 Even an imperfect hammer can drive a nail when building a house.

 Experienced scientists are practical people.
 They know that perfection is not only not possible, but not necessary, for its purposes.
 They know when something is "good enough" to draw correct conclusions and don't obsess about going for the ultimate decimal place.

 For a mundane example, consider the law F = kΔx, representing applied force to stretch a wire an amount Δx. k is an elastic constant dependent on the metal the wire is made of.
-Now you can insert any force into the equation, but if the force is great enough, the wire will stretch beyond its elastic limit and break.
+Now you can insert any value of force into the equation, but if the force is great enough, the wire will stretch beyond its elastic limit and break.
 The equation alone doesn't tell you about that.
 You have extrapolated the equation beyond its physical applicability.

 Furthermore the equation represents a straight line, a linear relation.
 Yet some materials (rubber, for example) obey an elastic law that is non-linear.
 So it matters what material you are talking about.